ImperialCollegeLondon/BSplinesProjectedGPs/inst/README.md

 ```

 #### Stan model to reproduce vaccination analysis
-For example, if you wish reproduce the vaccination analysis, specify
+If you wish reproduce the vaccination analysis, specify
 ```bash
 STAN_MODEL="220701a"
 ```